cal-overflow/site/src/content/books/005-the-basics-of-bitcoins-and-blockchains.md

 <!--more-->

+### Who should read this book?
+Anyone interested in Cryptocurrency or Blockchain technologies.

+**This is a must-read for:** Cryptocurrency novices

+---

+## Notes
 Here are my notes.
 I only wrote down the big-picture stuff.

-## Notes

 ### Basics
 #### Blockchains